yagpdb-cc/yagpdb-cc/currency/Readme.md

 1. **-work**
    Get A Random Amount with Configurable MinAmount or MaxAmount Given, Configurable WinMsg And LoseMsg. ex: !work
 1. **"Birthday Update":**
-   BirthDay Update For Give An Amount of Money in The Birthday Of A Person, You Can Activate it Or Deactivate It
+   BirthDay Update For Give An Amount of Money in The Birthday Of A Person, You Can Activate it Or Deactivate It (In BirthDay Folder)